Compact Complex Manifolds with Small Gauduchon Cone: Introduction

-This would be the transcendental analogue of the following well-known fact\!\!: a compact complex manifold $X$ is Moishezon iff there are ``many'' divisors on $X$ (in the sense that the algebraic dimension of $X$ is maximal, i.e. equal to the dimension of $X$ as a complex manifold).
+$1$ would be the transcendental analogue of the following well-known fact\!\!: a compact complex manifold $X$ is Moishezon ($=$ bimeromorphically equivalent to a projective manifold) if and only if there are ``many'' divisors on $X$ (in the sense that the algebraic dimension of $X$ is maximal, i.e. equal to the dimension of $X$ as a complex manifold).

 The meaning of ``many'' in connection with closed positive $(1,\,1)$-currents has yet to be probed, but we suspect that it will mean that the pseudo-effective cone ${\cal E}_X$ of $X$ is ``maximal'' at least in the following sense\!\!: